• Skip to primary navigation

 Mini Chocolate Chips: While peanut butter is the predominant flavor in these energy balls, having those little pops of chocolate is really enjoyable!

-1. Pre-soak your chia seeds In a small bowl, mix together your chia and water and set aside while you measure and mix your other ingredients.
+Step 1: Pre-soak your chia seeds in a small bowl by mixing together your chia seeds and water.
+Set aside while you measure and mix your other ingredients.
 If you remember, give it a little stir part way through the next step.

 This protein ball recipe is vegetarian, gluten free, and vegan as written.
 However, a few notes: